-The Christmas season is upon us!
-So, I thought I’d post pics of some of the Christmas trees I’ve seen recently!
+Since Christmas is upon us, I thought I’d post pics of some of the Christmas trees I’ve seen in the month of December!
 And whether you celebrate Christmas or not, just about everyone loves seeing a beautifully decorated tree!
 So, happy holidays and enjoy!

 But first, a bit about the Christmas tree….

 For thousands of years, pagans and Christians have used the evergreen tree as a symbol of winter festivals.
 While pagans used evergreen branches to decorate during the winter solstice, the Romans used evergreens to adorn temples at the festival of Saturnalia (basically a big Roman party during the month of December).

 Even the ancient Egyptians got into the act!
 At the solstice, they filled their homes with palm rushes which symbolized life.
 Okay, so not evergreens, but greenery all the same…